zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 There are several ways to communicate between Python processes (as created by the standard package `multiprocessing`).
 One common and hugely useful way is by queues.
 This is an async, passive mechanism, in the sense that a process (the "receiver") waits on a queue and gets whatever a "sender" (in another process) has placed in the queue.
 The receiver has no control over what to get and when to get---it gets whatever arrives when it arrives.

-Async communication is like mails, whereas sync communication is like phonecalls. `multiprocessing.managers` provides ways to make phone calls between processes.<!--excerpt--> By this mechanism, one process would make a specific request to another process and wait for reply on the spot.
+Async communication is like mails, whereas sync communication is like phone calls. `multiprocessing.managers` provides ways to make phone calls between processes.<!--excerpt--> By this mechanism, one process would make a specific request to another process and wait for reply on the spot.

-I once had a need to enhance or customize or hack `multiprocessing.managers`.
-For that purpose, I read, and re-read, and re-read, its implementation, trying to understand how it works.
-It is not the easiest code to follow!
-This post attemps to explain what I have understood.
+I once had some need to enhance or customize or hack `multiprocessing.managers`.
+For that purpose, I read, re-read, and re-read its source code, trying to understand how it works.
+This article attemps to explain what I have understood.
 It can be treated as an annotated version of the [CPython 3.10 module multiprocessing.managers](https://github.com/python/cpython/blob/3.10/Lib/multiprocessing/managers.py).
-The code listings below ommit segments that are not necessary to understanding.
-(Some omissions are indicated by `...`.)
-Also, I only cover parts of the code that "I" needed to understand, but I believe those are the most important parts for a basic understanding.
+The code listings below ommit segments that are not necessary to a basic understanding; some omissions are indicated by `...`.

 Let's start with an example.

 ## Magnifier

-I define a class, run its functionalities in one process, and request the results from another process.
+We define a class, run its functionalities in one process, and request the results from another process.

 ```python
 # magnifier.py